Wisconsin’s Fall Color is Spectacular

 Hilltop Color Tour

-Three of the state's highest points can be found in central Wisconsin along the Hilltop Fall Color Tour from Wausau to Ogema to Neillsville.
+Visit three of the state's highest points along the Hilltop Fall Color Tour from Wausau to Ogema to Neillsville in Central Wisconsin.

 A 60-foot observation tower in Rib Mountain State Park near Wausau affords a breathtaking perspective of the Wisconsin River Valley's fall foliage below.
 The four-mile-long ridge of ancient quartzite, estimated to be 1.7 billion years old, is one of the oldest geological features on the planet!
 The park offers 13 miles of hiking trails and over 8 miles are wheelchair accessible, so everyone in your crew can savor the fall splendor.

-A little over an hour drive a way, Timm's Hill near Ogema is the highest point in Wisconsin at 1,951 feet above sea level.
+About an hour’s drive northeast, stop at Timm's Hill near Ogema to experience the highest point in Wisconsin at 1,951 feet above sea level.
 At its top, an observation tower rises an additional 60 feet for outstanding views of the surrounding forest and its vibrant fall colors.

-Good things come in threes, so round out your fall drive with The Highground near Neillsville.
+Good things come in threes, so round out your fall drive with The Highground Veteran Memorial Park near Neillsville.
 The site was founded as a memorial to honor Wisconsin Vietnam veterans and has since grown into a beautiful 155-acre park that overlooks colorful hillsides and glacial moraines.
-The park’s mission is to honor, educate, and heal veterans, their families, and all who visit this natural wonder and has many paved paths for easy viewing.
+With picnic areas, wheelchair-accessible paths and outstanding views, this is a great spot to end your fall foliage road trip.

 Insider Tip: Learn the science behind fall color so you can make the most of the picturesque season.